 What happens if the complaint cannot be resolved by negotiation?

-If all avenues for resolving the hedge dispute have been exhausted then an application for investigation can be made in writing to the council.
+If all avenues for resolving the hedge dispute have been exhausted then an application for investigation can be made in writing to us.

-If circumstances justify it, the council will issue a formal notice to the hedge owner which will set out what they must do to the hedge to remedy the problem within a set deadline
+If circumstances justify it, we will issue a formal notice to the hedge owner which will set out what they must do to the hedge to remedy the problem within a set deadline

 Failure to carry out the works required by the authority is an offence which, on prosecution, could lead to a fine of up to £1,000.

-How much does it cost to submit a complaint to the Council?
+How much does it cost to submit a complaint to us?

 A fee of £600 must be paid before we will investigate your complaint.